fsopjani/SDP2017/week08/src/README.md

     The bridge design pattern eliminates a problem by directly implementing an abstraction, thus making the abstractions and implementations reusable and easier to change.

+11.

+    What is the Composite Pattern?

+    The composite is a partitioning design pattern that represents a group of objects that are to be treated as only one object.

+    Under what conditions would you use a Composite Design Pattern?

+    What are the four participants of the Composite Design Pattern?